 Approved 2010

-Concentrations:

-Hearing Sciences and Audiology (HAS)

-Neurocommunicative Sciences (NCS)

-Speech-Language Sciences (SLS)

 Also offered as a concurrent degree

 CONTACT INFORMATION

 College: Behavioral & Community Sciences

 Department: Communication Sciences and Disorders (CSD)

 Contact Information: www.grad.usf.edu

 The Department of Communication Sciences and Disorders provides disciplinary and interdisciplinary education to prepare research scientists capable of addressing both theoretical and applied issues in laboratory, clinical, and classroom settings.
 Academic preparation emphasizes basic and advanced study in the communicative sciences, interdisciplinary study, and extensive research preparation.
 The program of study is tailored to meet individual interest areas.
 The overall aim of the doctoral major is to produce graduates who excel in meeting the rigorous demands of an academic/research career.